Shankar-Rajaraman/Getting-and-Cleaning-Data---Project/README.md

 All files are downloaded to "C:\Shankar_PC\CopiedFromFreeAgent\Coursera\Getting and Cleaning Data\PROJ1\UCI HAR Dataset" folder

-Relvant data files used
+Relevant data files used
 -----------------------
 1.)
-X_Test (2947x 561) and X_Train(7352 x 561) datasets contain the rawdata  data.
+X_test (2947x 561) and X_train(7352 x 561) datasets contain the rawdata  data.

 2.) subject_test (2947x1, 7 people) and subject_train ( 7352 x1, 21 people) contain the subjects( the people) on whom the experiment was performed.

-3.) features (561x2) contains all the measurment variables ( like acceleration's mean,std.dev, min, max etc) 4.) activity_labels(6x2) maps the activity names( like walking,standing. etc) to its integer values.
+3.) features (561x2) contains all the measurment variables ( like acceleration's mean,std.dev, min, max etc.)

+4.) activity_labels(6x2) maps the activity names( like walking,standing. etc) to its integer values

 5.) y_test (2947 x 1) and y_train(7352 x 1) contain the activities performed by the subjects as integer values.